 Irish environmental law is primarily derived from EU law.
 There are also over 300 environmental statutes and regulations in Ireland.
-The following are some key pieces of legislation that provide for the preservation of the environment and wildlife while advancing infrastructure and building projects:
+The following are some key pieces of legislation that provide for the preservation of the environment and wildlife while advancing infrastructure and building projects.

-- (i) The Birds Directive 79/409/EEC and Habitats Directive 92/43/EEC, which have been transposed into Irish law, set out requirements primarily aimed at preserving sites that have been designated as specially protected under EU law.
-These Regulations may require an 'appropriate assessment' to be carried out in relation to certain plans and projects before those plans and projects are granted consent. - (ii) The Environmental Impact Assessment Directive 2011/92/EU, which has been transposed into Irish law, requires authorities to carry out an assessment of certain projects that are likely to have a significant effect on the environment before granting consent.
-The 2014 EU Environmental Impact Assessment Directive (Directive 2014/52/EU) amended the 2011 EIA Directive.
-The 2014 EIA Directive was, for planning law purposes, transposed into Irish law on 26 July 2018 by the European Union (Planning and Development) (Environmental Impact Assessment) Regulations 2018.
-The 2014 EIA Directive has not been fully transposed into Irish law; for example, there are currently no Irish implementing regulations for the purposes of Environmental Protection Agency licensing so transposition for that purpose has not occurred. - (iii) The Planning and Development Acts 2000-2018 contain requirements to assess the impact of proposed developments on the environment or protected sites as part of the planning process and before development consent is granted.
-These include the requirements in points (i) and (ii) above.
+1 The Birds Directive 79/409/EEC and Habitats Directive 92/43/EEC, which have been transposed into Irish law, set out requirements primarily aimed at preserving sites that have been designated as specially protected under EU law.
+These Regulations may require an 'appropriate assessment' to be carried out in relation to certain plans and projects before those plans and projects are granted consent.

+- 2 The 2011 Environmental Impact Assessment Directive (2011/92/ EU), as amended by the 2014 Environmental Impact Assessment Directive (2014/52/EU), which have been transposed into Irish law, require authorities to carry out an assessment of certain projects that are likely to have a significant effect on the environment before granting consents (eg, before granting planning permission or certain environmental licences). - 3 The Planning and Development Acts 2000 2020 contain requirements to assess the impact of proposed developments on the environment or protected sites as part of the planning process and before development consent is granted.
+These include the requirements in points (1) and (2) above.